Your expert guide to spending 3 days in Oaxaca

 Typical Oaxaca souvenirs

-Many of the day trips from Oaxaca city stop in the villages where the souvenirs are traditionally made.
+Many of the day trips from Oaxaca city include in the villages where the souvenirs are traditionally made.
 If you’re taking day trips (see below), I recommend checking prices between the villages and what you can find in Oaxaca city – sometimes you’ll find they’re cheaper in the villages than in the markets but not always.

 Alebrijes – these are sculptures of fantastical, hybrid creatures.
 Many are made in the village of San Martin Tilcajete but you can find them all over Oaxaca.
 Quality, size and price can vary dramatically.